Controllable Sequence Editing for Biological and Clinical Trajectories: Data Experimental Setup

 \subsubsection{Experimental setup for type 1 diabetes mellitus case study}

 We evaluate \name's ability to simulate counterfactual patient trajectories through temporal concept intervention.
-This is analogous to intervening on concept bottleneck models by editing concept values and propagating the changes to the final prediction~\cite{koh2020concept}.
-Such a capability is particularly valuable when condition tokens are insufficient, such as when prescribing medication dosage.
-Editing concept values allow users, such as clinicians, to simulate potential trajectories as a result of the precise edits.
+This is analogous to intervening on concept bottleneck models by editing concept values and propagating the changes to the final prediction~\citep{koh2020concept}.
+This capability is particularly useful when condition tokens are insufficient (e.g.,~prescribing medication dosage).
+Editing concept values allow users (e.g.,~clinicians) to simulate potential trajectories as a result of the precise edits.

-We conduct case studies on two independent cohorts of patients with type 1 diabetes mellitus (T1D) (Appendix~\ref{appendix:t1d}).
-To generate counterfactual sequences, we modify specific values in temporal concept \(\mathbf{c}\), such as glucose levels, and allow \name to simulate future trajectories of length \(T = 10\).
+We conduct case studies on two independent patient cohorts with type 1 diabetes mellitus (T1D).
+For each patient, we intervene on the temporal concepts corresponding to specific lab tests to simulate the "reversal" or "worsening" of symptoms, thereby generating "healthier" or "more severe" trajectories.
+Formally, given temporal concept \(\mathbf{c}\) learned from \(\mathbf{x}_{:,t_0:t_i}\) and an optional condition \(s\), we modify \(\mathbf{c}^I \neq \mathbf{c}\) such that at least one element satisfies \(\mathbf{c}_k \neq \mathbf{c}^I_k\).
+Then, \name simulates future trajectories of length \(T = 10\).
 We then compare these counterfactual trajectories (i.e.,~\name-generated patients) against observed sequences from matched healthy individuals, other healthy individuals, and other T1D patients.
-Our hypothesis is that clinically meaningful edits will produce ``healthier" (i.e.,~more similar to healthy patients) or ``sicker" (i.e.,~more similar to other T1D patients) trajectories.
+Our hypothesis is that clinically meaningful edits will produce "healthier" (i.e.,~more similar to healthy patients) or "sicker" (i.e.,~more similar to other T1D patients) trajectories.